The American Bar Association focuses heavily on technology, with its Legal Technology Resource Center (LTRC) releasing the ABA TechReport every year.

 Security has become a more prominent consideration, with attorneys listing vendor reputation as the key differentiator.

-Attorneys currently working with cloud trusted it more than they did previously, with 78% saying they would keep using the technology, versus 70% in 2013.
+Attorneys currently working with cloud trusted it more than previously, with 78% saying they would keep using the technology, versus 70% in 2013.

 Application to Legal Work